 Virtualization technology opens the data center to new possibilities that may provide cost savings and new types of functionality, but virtualization does have its limits.
 Not every server or application is well suited to be run in a virtual machine.
 Some applications are highly performance-sensitive, such as databases, data warehousing applications, business intelligence, reporting, and many others.
 These applications usually require multiple processors and massive amounts of memory.
 At the present time, server virtualization platforms support virtual machines with either a single processor or at most dual processors and up to 3.6GB of memory.
 In the near future, these limitations will likely be overcome, although for performance-sensitive applications, it may still not be enough to justify running them as virtual machines.
 This is because virtual machines are not only sharing resources with other virtual machines on the same host server, but because the virtualization platform itself incurs a small amount of overhead that can negatively impact performance-sensitive applications.

 Virtualization technology does not support graphics-intensive applications very well at this time.
 Graphics-intensive applications and games usually require the use of high-performance video cards.
 In the virtual machine, the video card is a virtual device implemented in software and at this time does not support advanced graphics acceleration features.
-Even if the virtual video
+Even if the virtual video card device did have support for advanced graphics acceleration, it would invariably place more overhead on the system's physical processors.

 Much like the problems with graphics-intensive applications, applications requiring specialized hardware cannot be used within a virtual machine.
 Specialized hardware refers to any nonstandard hardware device, commonly PCI cards.
 At the present time, virtualization platforms are generally closed systems and new types of virtual hardware cannot be created by third-parties.
 In the future, this limitation may be overcome, at which time third-parties may have the ability to write their own virtual hardware devices in order to connect specialized physical hardware devices to virtual machines.